Rich and creamy salted caramel cheesecake recipe topped with a homemade caramel sauce and sea salt.

 - Let the cheesecake cool at room temperature for about 1 hour and then place it in the fridge for a minimum of 4 hours.

-- To make the caramel sauce, combine the water and sugar and cook over medium heat in a saucepan until the sugar dissolves.
+- To make the caramel sauce, cook the sugar over medium heat in a saucepan until the sugar dissolves.

 - Once the sugar dissolves, keep a close eye on it, sugar burns quickly.

-- Once it turns into a copper color remove it from the stove.
+- Once it turns into a copper color, add the butter and whisk until the butter melts completely.

-- Add the butter and heavy cream and mix until well incorporated.
+- Stir in the heavy cream slowly and mix until well incorporated.

-- Once the caramel thickens nicely and is lump free transfer to a heatproof container.
+- Transfer the caramel to a heatproof container.

 - Pour the cooled caramel all over the cheesecake and sprinkle some coarse salt over the caramel.